jelastic-jps/mysql-multiregion/README.md

 ```

 You can view the exact entry points for your multi-regional database cluster in the after-installation success window and email.

-## Summary
-This README provides an overview of a multi-region SQL cluster solution using Virtuozzo Application Platform.
-It explains the supported database stacks and replication topologies, as well as the high availability and failover capabilities of the cluster.
-The document also describes the primary-secondary, primary-primary, and Galera/XtraDB cluster topologies, along with the deployment of the ProxySQL load balancer layer.
-The installation process is outlined, including the deployment options and configuration details.
-Finally, it mentions the entry points for accessing the multi-regional database cluster.